commercelayer/commercelayer-docs-resources/external_gateways/object.md

 # The external gateway object

-An external gateway object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/external_gateways endpoint</b>.
+An external gateway object is returned as part of the response body of each successful list, retrieve, create or update API call to the `/api/external_gateways` endpoint.

 ## Fields